qiubit/mystic-ai/README.md

 - AI automatically determines the appropriate spread (1, 2, or 3 cards)
 - Interactive card shuffling and selection animation
 - AI-powered tarot readings generated using Together.ai and Llama-3.3-70B-Instruct-Turbo
-- Secure API key handling
+- Secure server-side API key handling for Vercel deployment

 ## How it Works

-1. The user enters their Together.ai API key
+1. The user enters a question or topic they want insight on
-2. The user enters a question or topic they want insight on
+2. Based on the query, the app determines the most appropriate spread (single card, two-card, or three-card)
-3. Based on the query, the app determines the most appropriate spread (single card, two-card, or three-card)
+3. The user selects cards from the deck
-4. The user selects cards from the deck
+4. The app sends the query and selected cards to the server-side API endpoint
-5. The app sends the query and selected cards to the Llama-3.3-70B-Instruct-Turbo model via Together.ai
+5. The server securely calls the Llama-3.3-70B-Instruct-Turbo model via Together.ai using the stored API key
 6. The AI generates a personalized, detailed tarot reading based on the selected cards and the original query

 ## Project Structure